roboflank/dekutapp/README.md

-## Client

-This Branch is for the Apps version but with twitt feature

 ##Server
-The server for this app is here https://github.com/denzelwamburu/dekutappserver
+The server for this app is here https://github.com/Dekutapp/dekutappserver

 ## Dependencies
 You will need to install some stuff, if you haven't already: